mochoabuilds/-cognition-/README.md

 11 Payment via SMS

 ## APPROACHING DATA PRIVACY (SMART CONTRACTS)
 * We want to empower customers to demand applications respect their privacy expectations, but we also don’t want to stifle innovation in the development of computer vision technology.
-* To meet the needs of both **we underpin our computer vision applications with a public log that records all events/queries run on the video stream data - “thus the watchers themselves are watched”**
+To meet the needs of both **we underpin our computer vision applications with a public log that records all events/queries run on the video stream data - “thus the watchers themselves are watched”**
-* Our system is setup so video stream data remains within a market's walls.
-Our software lets neighborhood market mgmt perform analysis only in-house, there is no copying or moving of data outside for processing.
-And even then, mgmt is not given free roam to pick and prod customer data.
+* Our system is setup so video stream data remains within the hardware itself.
+Our software lets neighborhood market mgmt perform analysis, but only in-house, there is no copying or moving of data outside for processing.
+Even then, mgmt is not given free roam to pick and prod customer data.
 Instead we provide scripts which let them tease customer records with a log of every action mgmt took - "thus the wathchers themselves are watched".
-Our privacy system was designed for both research and privacy.
 We want to show it's possible to create interesting computer vision applications without sweeping and invasive privacy practices.
-I believe the best technology is not worth much without understanding the right social, environmental and governance for it based on community demands.

 ## EXPERIMENTS AND RESULTS
 + Summary Statistics
+    + Accuracy
+    + Computation Speed
+    + System Requirements
+    + Model Size
+    + Other
 + Datasets and Protocols
 + Results

 ## DISCUSSION
 OPEN ISSUES
 + **Show it’s possible to get interesting services without egregious and invasive privacy practices (NO FACE RECOGNITION)**
-+ Better handling the 10% of edge cases - usual cases that are not commmon in training data
++ Better handling the 10% of "edge cases" (unusual cases that are not commmon in training data)
-+ Highlighting which features in the input most strongly affect its output
 + Branch object persistence models across multiple cameras
-+ Better understand the front-back orientation of limbs due to clothing, lighting, background
++ Better understand the front-back orientation of human limbs due to clothing, lighting, background
-+ **Bridge the Edge-Cloud barrier to lower processing power bills**
-+ Handle changing databases schema, data types and complex objects
++ **Lower processing power bills - bridge the Edge-Cloud barrier, apprenticeship learning, etc.**
 + Determinine the metrics that improve downstream performance

 ## TIMELINE
 + Winter 2018 — Spring 2020
     + Conceptualizing, Literature Review & Ethnographic Research
 + Summer 2020
-    + Proof-of-Concept :  People/Footfall Counter that tracks the number of people entering/exiting a building on a Raspberry Pi
+    + Proof-Of-Concept :  People/Footfall Counter that tracks the number of people entering/exiting a building on a Raspberry Pi
-    + Alpha :  Tracking Gestures and Classifying Items in Neighborhood Markets
+    + Alpha :  Tracking Gestures and Classifying Items in Neighborhood Markets on a NVIDIA Jetson
 + Fall 2020
     + Beta :  Guests walk into market, pick up items, walk out with items and upon exit a bill is calculated and sent via SMS that asks guests to pay thru their own mobile payment system.